ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - present-but-unusable plain or timed lyric sidecars, distinguished from tracks with no corresponding sidecar
 - missing SRT sidecar when matching LRC and TXT sidecars already exist
+- a newer manually edited MiniLyrics LRC that needs the matching SRT backfilled through `lrc2srt.py`; LRCs that merely derive from their SRT are left alone
 - unsynced-only embedded lyrics
 - timestamped LRC sidecars that are not embedded as synced lyrics
 - matching MP3/FLAC pairs in the same folder